Bounds on Convex Bodies in Pairwise Intersecting Minkowski Arrangement of Order $\mu$: Introduction

 \section{Introduction}

 A \emph{positive homothetic copy} of a convex body (i.e. a compact convex set with non-empty interior) $K$ in Euclidean $d$-space $\Red$ is a set of the form $\lambda K+t$ where $\lambda >0$ and $t\in\Red$.
-Two sets on the plane are said to \emph{touch} each other if they intersect but their interiors are disjoint.
+Two sets in $\mathbb{R}^d$ are said to \emph{touch} each other if they intersect but their interiors are disjoint.

-Pairwise intersecting homothets of a centrally symmetric convex body in the $d$-dimensional Euclidean space are in \emph{pairwise intersecting Minkowski arrangement} if none of them contains the center of any other in its interior.
+The following notion was introduced by Fejes Tóth \cite{FT65}: Pairwise intersecting homothets of a centrally symmetric convex body in the $d$-dimensional Euclidean space form a \emph{Minkowski arrangement} if none of them contains the center of any other in its interior.
+In this paper, we only consider Minkowski arrangements that are pairwise intersecting.

 Polyanskii \cite{P17} recently proved that such a family of convex bodies has at most $3^{d+1}$ members.
-This result was improved by Naszódi and Swanepoel \cite{NS17} showing an upper bound of $2\cdot 3^d$, which is still not sharp.
-The conjectured maximum number of elements is $3^d$.
+This result was improved by Naszódi and Swanepoel \cite{NS17} showing an upper bound of $2\cdot 3^d$.
+It is natural to conjecture that the maximum number of elements is $3^d$.

-In Section \ref{sec:Minkowski} we prove the following upper bound on the cardinality of a family containing translates of a centrally symmetric convex body in pairwise intersecting Minkowski arrangement:
+We prove the following upper bound on the cardinality of a family containing translates of a centrally symmetric convex body in pairwise intersecting Minkowski arrangement in Section \ref{sec:Minkowski}:

-\begin{thm} In $\mathbb{R}^d$ a pairwise intersecting Minkowski arrangement consisting of translates of a centrally symmetric convex body $K$ contains at most $3^d$ elements.
+\begin{thm} In $\mathbb{R}^d$, a pairwise intersecting Minkowski arrangement consisting of translates of a centrally symmetric convex body $K$ contains at most $3^d$ elements.
 This bound is sharp, equality holds if and only if $K$ is a $d$-dimensional parallelotope. \end{thm}

 We show a construction for arbitrary centrally symmetric convex body that gives a linear lower bound on the cardinality of maximal pairwise intersecting Minkowski arrangements of translates.
+Although from Theorem 3 of \cite{NPS17} we can deduce the existence of an exponential lower bound, we now give a simple and deterministic construction.

-\begin{thm} For a centrally symmetric convex body $K\subset \mathbb{R}^d$ ($d\geq 2$) a maximal pairwise intersecting Minkowski arrangement consisting of translates of $K$ has at least $2d+3$ elements. \end{thm}
+\begin{prop} For a centrally symmetric convex body $K$ in $\mathbb{R}^d$ ($d\geq 2$), a maximum cardinality set consisting of translates of $K$ in pairwise intersecting Minkowski arrangement has at least $2d+3$ elements. \end{prop}

-In Section \ref{sec:muMinkowski} we introduce some generalizations of the problem based on an idea of Böröczky and Szabó \cite{BSZ04}.
-For $0\leq \mu \leq 1$ they defined the \emph{$\mu$-kernel} of a centrally symmetric convex body $K$ as $\mu K$ concentric to $K$.
+We introduce some generalizations of the problem based on an idea of Böröczky and Szabó \cite{BSZ04}: For $0\leq \mu \leq 1$ they defined the \emph{$\mu$-kernel} of an $o$-symmetric convex body $K$ as $\mu K$.